 We avoid genetically modified grains (in fact, we feed very very little grain as ruminants do best on forage and this helps us avoid milk fever, ketosis, and mastitis issues – having healthy foundation stock helps a lot as well.
 Only our personal milk cow gets a pound or two of organic and or gmo free alfalfa pellets and grains as a thank you for coming in.
 All the herd girls and babies are grain free unless using a little grain for training purposes or a quart or so per cow during a very harsh winter for example.
 We use no bovine growth hormones or any other milk “enhancer”.
 We do not breed for top production as is typical for American genetics producing super cows that have continual problems from the high gear they are genetically programed for, but for a healthy family sized cow that will thrive on grazing.
 We buy as much organic hay as we can find and the rest is made from fields that have not been sprayed as a rule and is gmo free and great quality.

 Although not certified humane (too much paperwork), we follow 95% of their requirements and generally look to the well-being and welfare of our animals.

-We will launch our MILKING SCHOOL DVD’s are now available and can be purchased from our site.
-It will include the info you see on the brochure plus an interview with Dr. Dettloff, the foremost American authority on the A1 mutation.
+Our MILKING SCHOOL DVD’s are now available and can be purchased from our site.
+It will include the info you see on the brochure plus an interview with Dr. Dettloff, the foremost American authority on the A1 mutation and 4 other subjects.

 Oh yes, we also give back scratches We sure do love our cows and they know it!

 Please contact us with any other questions.

 For those who really want to learn from Misty Morning Farm and and since we were spending a minimum of 20 hours a week on the phone with new cow families, we have taken our phone number off of our site and we now offer a Consultation Service.
 See info here.